 10. Mallika Srinivasan:

-Female empowerment has been a hot topic in recent years.
-While many folks are still upset at the idea of seeing women climb to their maximum potential, the vast majority of females are challenging society and culture to escape the clutches of stereotypes.
+potential, the vast majority of females are challenging society and culture to escape the clutches of stereotypes and becoming a leader in their respective fields.
 They are smashing through the social boundaries and revolutionizing how the business world works today.
 Women can work at home while also prospering at work.
 They are the shining example of how to strike a work-life balance.
 We have covered the top ten Indian businesswomen who have changed the world and helped put India on the map.

 Frequently Asked Questions

 Who is the richest woman entrepreneur in India?

 According to the Forbes’ Billionaires List 2022, the richest woman in India is Savitri Jindal, the chairperson of the Jindal Group with a net worth of $17.7 billion.